sagargautam500/Blogify_Project/README.md

 🔓 Sign In
 Login with email and password

-User session is created upon login
+token  is created and set cookie upon login

 📝 Create Blog Post
 Enter blog title, content, and upload an image (stored in uploads/ folder)